Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```

-## 7.5 Play back
+## 7.5 Playback

 ### 7.5.1 Playback related
 ```
 【Description 】
-     Play back the video of the camera
+     Playback the video of the camera
-     Note: The SDK does not verify the playback time, so even if a time point without alarm is passed in, the interface will return success, so the upper layer needs to judge by itself
+     Note: The SDK does not verify the time of the playback, so even if a time point without an alarm is passed in, the interface will return successfully, so the upper layer needs to judge by itself

 【Function】
      /**